mistertest/xcloud-shield/README.md

 Supported Devices
 -------------------

-I have a shield TV Pro 2019 and a xiaomi Mi box S.
+I have a shield TV Pro 2019 and a Xiaomi Mi box S.

 - All Nvidia shield tv box (2015,2017 to Pro 2019)
 - All Xiaomi Mi box TV